Interchain Messaging Facility (ICMF)

 Integration steps

-To enable your blockchain to send ICMF messages, add the ICMF Sender GTX module to your blockchain configuration.
+To enable your blockchain to send ICMF messages, you need to add the ICMF Sender GTX module to your blockchain configuration.

 -